Dog Safety: The Dangers of Blue-Green Algae Poisoning · Kinship

 Brandon Herrell // Stocksy

-While most algae are harmless, some species of blue-green algae produce toxins that can kill a dog within minutes.
-Dogs who survive (who are often exposed to low levels of toxins) may develop health problems, such as chronic liver disease and possibly tumors — damage that may go unnoticed until it’s severe.
+Most algae are harmless, but some species of blue-green algae produce toxins that can be fatal to a dog within minutes.
+Dogs who survive may develop health issues, such as chronic liver disease and possibly even tumors — problems that may go undetected until they’re severe.

-Researchers suspect many deaths are missed because people don’t even realize their dogs were exposed.
-Vets may not recognize the symptoms, and tests to detect the toxins can be costly and complex.
+Researchers suspect many deaths are missed because people don’t even know their dog was exposed to blue-green algae.
+Veterinarians may not recognize the symptoms, and tests to detect the toxin can be complex and costly.
 (Blue-green algae can be harmful to humans, too, but deaths are rare.)

 In recent years, cases of blue-green algae poisoning in dogs have surged because nutrients like phosphorous and nitrogen get washed into waterways from agriculture, lawns, and other sources.
 Climate change also plays a role.
 Below, learn how to keep your dog safe from blue-green algae this summer.